 We’re fortunate to live in a time where we have access to nearly immediate communication in most places.
 Our mobile phones can be the best tool we carry.
 If you’ve encountered someone who is bleeding severely, the most important step is to call for help, 9-1-1 or for medical assistance.
 They will be able to render the most appropriate care.
 Once you’ve called for help, follow the ABCs!

 Keeping a good emergency medical kit in your car, office or home is always a great idea.
 A small kit that includes gauze, medical tape, and rubber gloves can help tremendously.
-Any other medical items – antiseptic wipes, bandages, scissors etc are also helpful.
+Any other medical items – antiseptic wipes, bandages, scissors etc are also recommended survival supplies.

 A tourniquet can make the difference between life and death because it can help control and reduce massive blood loss.
 With a little training, it is easy to use and very effective.
 It is promoted by the American College of Surgeons.